jayamaheswari/FINM32700_Project_Phase1/README.md

       Row-major storage benefits sequential row access patterns (good for row-wise traversal).
       Column-major storage is optimal for sequential column access but may result in cache misses for row-wise traversal.

+   Example: The cache locality analysis in section 2.2 shows that row-major storage outperforms column-major by approximately 1.3× for larger matrices, primarily due to better cache locality resulting from sequential row-wise traversal.

 3. Describe how CPU caches work (L1, L2, L3) and explain the concepts of temporal and spatial locality.
 How did you try to exploit these concepts in your optimizations?

 Ans - L1 Cache: Fastest and smallest, located closest to the CPU core.